Zac46/Shanshu-Cup-Mathematical-Modeling/README.md

-A problem of ShanShu Cup
+Problem A of ShanShu Cup